 Including DAS on your property will give your building and business many advantages.
 Clients and staff will notice fewer drops and a stronger signal while using services on your property.
 Improving the coverage your building receives can increase productivity and help you retain employees and customers who use cellular or Wi-Fi networks to complete their jobs or satisfy their lifestyles.

 Further, you can improve public safety with in-building DAS solutions.
 If there is an emergency at your property, first responders can use your boosted signal to communicate with their team while inside your building.
 Poor communication due to a lack of network connectivity costs firefighters their lives every year.
-The benefits of distributed antenna systems (DAS) extend far beyond your business’s day-to-day operations.
+DAS benefits extend far beyond your business’s day-to-day operations.
 The skilled engineers at Harris Communications can assess your space and design a solution to improve your coverage.
 Contact our professional consultants today.